What is Stock Music? (Ultimate Guide)

 This license grants you the right to use the track unlimited times without paying any more fees.
 However, different types of royalty-free licenses exist.
 Usually, they’re defined by the library itself.

-Basically, a royalty-free stock music track has unlimited use.
+Basically, a royalty-free stock music track can have unlimited use.

 Stock music is not copyright-free music.

-Every time a composer creates a piece of music, he automatically owns the copyright to his work.
-Even if the music is sold as royalty-free stock music, he is still entitled to performance royalties or mechanical royalties, in case the music ends up being performed in TV shows or as background music in a DVD.
+Whenever a composer creates a piece of music, he automatically owns the copyright to his work.
+Even if the music is sold as royalty-free stock music, he is still entitled to performance royalties or mechanical royalties if the music is performed in TV shows or as background music in a DVD.

 On the other hand, the composer may relinquish his copyright by giving notice in the prescribed form to the Registrar of Copyrights, according to the Copyright Act of 1957.
 In my humble opinion, I believe no one is doing that these days.

-Some might say that copyright-free music doesn’t exist, but as you can see, it all depends on the perspective through which you look at it.
+Some might say that copyright-free music doesn’t exist, but as you can see, it all depends on the perspective from which you look at it.

 Conclusion